drummerboydibs/CSC-591---Ancient-Sssnake---Dylan-Smith/README.md

 	• Indiana Jones and the Raiders of the Lost Ark (https://youtu.be/WiXgXIfy-sw?si=dMYXbwRezvSPCLab&t=32)
 	• Attacked by Snakes! by The Aquabats! (https://www.youtube.com/watch?v=GRL0JQirEuY)
-	• Lobster Bucket! by The Aquabats! (https://www.youtube.com/watch?v=rPG8acTac7I)
+	• Lobster Bucket! by The Aquabats! (https://www.youtube.com/watch?v=rPG8acTac7I) With a Little Help from My Friends by The Beatles (https://www.youtube.com/watch?v=0C58ttB2-Qg)